 An In-School Detention is served during the school day.
-Students are restricted from all extracurricular events and activities.
-Daily assignments, quizzes, and tests are requested from classroom teachers, and students are expected to complete these assigned tasks while in In-School Detention.
-Any student who refuses to follow the rules and requests of the in-school instructor will be subject to out-of-school suspension.
+Scholars are restricted from all extracurricular events and activities.
+Classroom teachers request daily assignments, quizzes, and tests, and scholars are expected to complete these assigned tasks while in In-School Detention.
+Any scholar who refuses to follow the rules and requests of the in-school instructor will be subject to out-of-school suspension.